-Aida Causevic is a researcher in Safety-Critical Engineering group since april 2015.
+Aida Causevic is a senior lecturer in Computer Science and Software Engineering division at School of Innovation, Design and Engineering.
 She received her PhD title at the Mälardalen University in January 2014 defending her thesis entitled: "Formal Approaches for Behavioral Modeling and Analysis of Design-time Services and Service Negotiations" (LINK).

 She has defended her licentiate thesis with the title "Formal Approaches to Service-oriented Design: From Behavioral Modeling to Service Analysis", in June 2011 (LINK).